baliyanshivam190/shivam/README.md

          select dependants type 2 from the list and and fill nercessary details.

 If this test was part of a much larger testset, how would you speed it up ?
-Answer : we need to keep our test cases reusable also by maintaining accurate data and by keeping proper automation reports.
+Answer : We can Apply Parallel execuation and also we need to keep our test cases reusable also by maintaining accurate data and by keeping proper automation reports.

 Sometimes UI tests can fail uppredictably.
-Answer : By iving proper wait condition at necessary place we can avoid this problem.
+Answer : By Giving proper wait condition at necessary place we can avoid this problem.